Skipped to content anchor

 7. Think ‘down the road’ by naming a beneficiary.

 Naming a beneficiary ensures that the RRIF is excluded from the calculation of probate fees on your estate.
-This means that if you name your spouse as your beneficiary, they can automatically start receiving payments from the RRIF.
 If the beneficiary is a financially dependent child or grandchild under 18, they can use the RRIF funds to purchase a term annuity or transfer it to their RRSP.
+You also have the option of naming your spouse as “successor annuitant” rather than beneficiary, in which case they’ll continue to receive your RRIF payments by taking ownership of the account.

 8. Consider converting your assets into a single RRIF for convenience.